alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 - add the instrumented application build making sure you are on the `Mobile App` tab
 - at the configuration step, choose *"Appium Python"* for the purpose of this example, then upload the **.zip** file
 - the example project contains a **.yml** configuration file.
 Use it at the next step, by selecting *"Run your test in a custom environment"*.
 This will define how your test environment is set up and how the tests run
-- the next step will allow you to select on which devices the tests will be executed.
-You can create your own device pool, or use the recommended top devices;
+- the next step will allow you to select on which devices the tests will be executedb - You can create your own device pool, or use the recommended top devices
-- for this example, no changes need to be done to the Device state configuration;
+- for this example, no changes need to be done to the Device state configuration
-- at the last step, you can set the execution timeout for your devices, then start the tests.
+- at the last step, you can set the execution timeout for your devices, then start the tests

 Once the status is available the project screen will show the overall status of the tests execution progress and results.
 Selecting individual runs and devices will give detailed logs about the tests, together with a video recording of the run itself.